Workflow

 The tracking and automation layer described here is worth building for any clinic billing to two or more of the four systems (extended health, ICBC, WorkSafeBC, AFU).
 The overhead of managing four different submission cycles manually, with different deadlines and different consequences for error, produces steady claim leakage — rejected claims not resubmitted, 7-day windows missed, AFU deadlines caught late.
 At $95–$180 per session, three to five missed or written-off claims per month justifies the setup investment inside the first quarter.

 For a solo physio or OT seeing 20 patients per week with a mixed ICBC and extended health caseload, the monthly time recapture on claim prep and follow-up typically runs 3–5 hours.
-For a multi-practitioner clinic, the Airtable shared view and monthly reconciliation replace a manual tracking spreadsheet that someone is currently updating inconsistently.
+For a multi-practitioner clinic, the combination of a structured clinic tracking spreadsheet (individual claims) and Airtable’s aggregate dashboard (status summaries, aging reports, reconciliation totals) replaces the ad-hoc tracking spreadsheet that someone is currently updating inconsistently.
 The setup is most valuable at clinics where insurance admin is currently untracked, partially tracked in a spreadsheet, or delegated to a clinician who is also seeing patients.

 Related workflows